-Monte Bella Elementary is in its sixth year of existence.
-The school serves grades Pre-K through 6th grade and has a total of 830 students.
+Monte Bella Elementary is in its seventh year of existence.
+The school serves grades Pre-K through 6th grade and has a total of 835 students.
 The school is actually built to house 900 scholars comfortably.
 This school year, every classroom is being utilized to serve students accept for two where we have our Mindfulness and STEM Room.
 The school is a closed campus with fencing all around the perimeter that is locked during school hours.

 Monte Bella Elementary is truly a state of the art 21st Century facility.
 The school was formulated to emphasize Math, Science, and Technology.
-Firstly, every classroom has surround sound speakers and every teacher uses a lapel microphone.
-There is an ELMO projector and every teacher is issued a lap top computer and an iPad tablet.
+Firstly, every classroom has to surround sound speakers and every teacher uses a lapel microphone.
+There is an ELMO projector and every teacher is issued a laptop, desktop computer, and iPad tablet.
 The school has internet infrastructure set for the next 10 years.
 It has WIFI throughout the campus and every teacher and scholar has immediate connectivity once they get onto campus.
+Students in need were provided hot spots for at-home wifi.